huiwenxchen/virtualed/README.md

 VirtualEd is a Flask app project made by Huiwen Chen and Audrey Chang.
+This is a Flask web application that aims to increase the accessibility of high-quality education.
+VirtualEd lets users upload course materials and browse available educational resources; our application also generates emails.

 # To run our project using Visual Studio Code: